tst2005/lua-aio/README.md

 # How it run

-This util catch each the module file content and push it inside the preload table.
+This util catch each module files and push their contents inside the preload table.
 By this way we can use `require("modulename")` like usual.

 # Documentation